jmcrego/MiNMT/README.md

 Thus obtaining `SP_en.model`, `SP_en.vocab`, `SP_fr.model` and `SP_fr.vocab`.

 * Skip the previous step if your data is already tokenized.
-You won't use a tokenizer but still vocabularies are needed:
+However, vocabularies are needed:

 To build a single vocabulary for both data sides:
 ```